Code-Institute-Submissions/madelenviola-project1/README.md

 ### HTML validation
 HTML has error - "Element a not allowed as child of element ul in this context.
 (Suppressing further errors from this subtree.)"

+### User testing
+- Manual check that all links work and open as they should.
+- Manual check that outlinks work as they should.
+- Manual check that form submits.
+- Manual check that credit links work as they should.

 ### Browsers
 The site is supported and tested in: